Ruslan-Polyanski/rsschool-cv/cv.md

 An example of one of my sites, which is developed in Drupal 7 (theme and structure), can be found here [it-dix.ru](http://it-dix.ru/)

+##Education

+Basic education received at school, then at college.
+Now I am studying in the first year of the correspondence department of **BNTU** for a mechanical engineer.